About

 result satisfies UserType;

-This idea is achieved by combining code generation with TypeScript inference, mapping each RPC call onto a specially constructed URL.
+This is achieved by combining code generation with TypeScript inference, mapping each RPC call onto a specially constructed URL.

 More info

-Controller and Service modules
+Controller and Service Modules

-HTTP handlers are implemented as decorated static class methods, that expect two arguments: req: NextRequest
+HTTP handlers are implemented as decorated static class methods that expect two arguments: req: NextRequest

 (enhanced with typed req.json